Neighbours (Camouflage song)

-"Neighbours" is s song by German synthpop group Camouflage.
+"Neighbours" is s song by German synth-pop trio Camouflage.
 It was the third single from their 1988 debut album Voices & Images.
 It was not released as a single in the US, where "That Smiling Face" was released later in 1988.

 The song was re-recorded at Dynaton Studios for its single release.

 Music video

 The music video for "Neighbours" features the band members strolling through a park where several young girls are playing croquet.
 One of their croquet balls disappears through a hoop, and another lands on a cross in the ground, and reveals a long, large zone filled with white crosses.
 The band stand and observe the sight.